 Spousal support can also be temporary or permanent, depending on the circumstances.
 Temporary spousal support is issued for those who can solve or minimize the issues in time, such as the issues in employment that can be solved by adequate training.
 Permanent spousal support may be given to those who have issues that are not time-dependent, such as permanent medical conditions that may prevent the person from going to work.

 Alimony can be a complicated legal matter.
-In fact, according to the website of Kirker Davis, LLP, determining alimony agreements can be very difficult, especially if the parties involved are unable to agree on the terms.Learn More
+In fact, determining alimony agreements can be very difficult, especially if the parties involved are unable to agree on the terms.Learn More